LLarean/signal-system/README.md

 }
 ```

-2. The class that should respond to events should inherit from the created interface
+2. The class that should respond to events implements this interface:

 ```csharp
 using GameSignals;